Magnesium stearate safety, side

 rejects any foodstuff with hydrogenated oil in it, why would I take a supplement

-A. The amount of stearate consumption is even less since the
+A. The amount of stearate consumption is even less since magnesium

-some of that weight is magnesium, a healthy mineral.
-Some people can get quite
+some of that weight is a healthy mineral.
+Some people get quite obsessed

-obsessed about minutia that, practically speaking, have little or no influence
+about minutia that, practically speaking, have little or no influence on their

-on their health.
-One could get worried about these tiny amounts of magnesium stearate that is not likely to have any health effects yet have no
+health.
+One could get worried about these tiny amounts that is not likely to have any health effects yet have no

 concerns about getting in the car to drive to the local movie theatre.
 The risk